DiHo78/ADSNotebooks/README.md

 # ADSNotebooks
-maybe just a bunch of notebooks

-## by now I have only one notebook in it to show my weird ADS problem
+ by now I have only one notebook in it to show my weird ADS problem